Osteopathy for Women

 Childbirth and labour:

-Osteopathy may assist in optimal foetal positioning by using non-invasive gentle soft-tissue massage, stretching and subtle balancing (cranial/biodynamic) techniques to rebalance the pregnant body and therefore allow the foetus to shift position without applying direct force.
+Osteopathy may assist in optimal foetal positioning without applying direct force (as in External Cephalic Version manoeuvres) by using non-invasive gentle soft-tissue massage, stretching and subtle balancing (cranial/biodynamic) techniques to rebalance the pregnant body and therefore allow the foetus to shift position.
+You osteopath can also prescribe stretches and exercises, which may help encourage your baby into an optimal position for birth.

 Induction massage aims to promote uterine contractions and induce labour naturally.